niklaswall/node-red-contrib-light-scheduler/README.md

 ## Changelog

+### v0.0.11 (TBD)
+* Added a sun elevation threshold to the dusk/dawn section.
+It's now possible to adjust how early / late the sun position should affect the output.
+Sun elevation over the horizon is used instead of a time-offset, this will cater for a more consistant result over the year as the sun trajectory changes over time.

 ### v0.0.10 (December 5, 2017)
 * Improved code that calculates "if it is dark" based on sun position.